AZ-400: Designing and Implementing Microsoft DevOps Solutions

 Summary

-• The Azure Pipelines pricing model.
+• Interpret the Azure Pipelines pricing model and free-tier grants.

 Watch Video